hannahrosen57/AdjustaBike-2.0/README.md

 - [Revision 1 Bike Frame Bill of Materials (with weblinks)](https://github.com/hannahrosen57/AdjustaBike-2.0/blob/master/report/bike%20parts%20list.pdf)
 - [Revision 2 Bike Frame Bill of Materials (with weblinks)](https://github.com/hannahrosen57/AdjustaBike-2.0/blob/master/report/lw%20parts%20list%20web%20links.pdf)

+Notes 22/05/2020:
+1. Note that this is ready for anyone to take these designs and build a prototype, but more testing needs to be done before it can be certified 100% bombproof.
+Proceed with caution.
+    a.
+In particular, attention should be paid to the behaviour of the bottom bracket clamp under dynamic loads, and after many load cycles.
+The best way to test this might be too build one and ride it around for a while.
+1. In case it was unclear, the only custom part (apart from cutting tubes to length) is the seat post link.
+It can be made easily from flat bar with just a hacksaw, a drill, and a file.
+The part drawing is linked above and should be easy to understand even for people with no engineering knowledge.
+1. If the reader wishes to build a prototype, and "cheap" is higher up on their list of priorities than "lightweight," some or all of the aluminium clamps could be used in place of the cast iron clamps.
+1. If the prototype is built and there is a problem with rattling, simple rubber washers/gaskets should be used in the swivel sockets.
+    a.
+This could also help if the surface of the swivel sockets used as "drop outs" (technically, frame ends) does not have a good enough surface finish.
+Just pop a rubber washer between the frame end and the axle nut.
+    b.
+The number of washers used as spacers depends on the thickness of the washers, especially in the seat post clamp/seatstay assembly.
+Adjust as appropriate.
+1. If there is a problem with the seat post rattling, use a spacer to fill the gap between the seat post and the seat tube.
+Pvc pipe, shim stock, or folded aluminium foil could be used.
+To stop it from slipping down the seat tube, drill a horizontal hole through the bottom seatpost below the spacer (through both sides of the tube), and insert a length of threaded bar.
+Secure it in place with two nuts on the threaded bar inside the seat post, tightened to brace outwards against the ID of the seatpost.
+Make sure it protrudes far enough to hold the spacer in place, but not to scratch against the ID of the seat tube.
+1. A placeholder for the drivetrain was not modelled, because the user can choose to use any number of options - fixed gear, hub gears, cassette gears, or even a belt drive.
+In the case of fixed gears, chain tensioning would be facilitated by adjusting the sliding clamps.
+However, regardless of one's preferred drivetrain, it would be advisable to model a simple placeholder and check there is enough clearance, making small adjustments to tube lengths if necessary, before ordering parts.

 <img src="https://github.com/hannahrosen57/AdjustaBike-2.0/blob/master/clutter/revision%202%20bike.png?raw=true" width="700">
 <img src="https://github.com/hannahrosen57/AdjustaBike-2.0/blob/master/CAD/renders/LW%20bike%2010.png?raw=true" width="700">